dongguaguaguagua/zhihu_obsidian/README.md

 - `zhihu_topics`: default none, you should add some, it is also **required**.
 - `zhihu_link`: URL to your draft or articles

-After you typed some markdown and ready to publish, you can run command `Zhihu: Publish current file`.
+After you typed some markdown and ready to publish, you can run command `Zhihu: Publish current article`.
 After doing that, the plugin will translate your markdown to Zhihu featured HTML, and publish it to Zhihu.
 You may **wait a few seconds** before you can actually see the article on Zhihu.

 ### Publish answers